oguzhan-prplbx/xkcdApp/README.md

 </br>

-> **_NOTE:_**  **Initial Database Name** field has to be filled or the AWS will not create a database inside the RDS instance you are creating.
+> **_NOTE:_**  **Additional Configuration: Initial Database Name** field has to be filled or the AWS will not create a database inside the RDS instance you are creating.
 If you fail to fill this field, you will have to manually create the database.

 ![Additional Configuration](assets/aws/rds_9.png)